mlswg/mls-protocol/draft-ietf-mls-protocol.md

   field.

 * Verify the `lifetime` field:
-  * When validating a downloaded KeyPackage, the current time MUST be within the `lifetime` range.
-A KeyPackage that is expired or not yet valid MUST NOT be sent in an Add proposal.
+  * When validating a LeafNode in a KeyPackage before sending an Add proposal, the current time MUST be within the `lifetime` range.
+A KeyPackage containing a LeafNode that is expired or not yet valid MUST NOT be sent in an Add proposal.
   * When receiving an Add or validating a tree, checking the `lifetime` is RECOMMENDED, if it is feasible in a given application context.
 Because of the asynchronous nature of MLS, the `lifetime` may have been valid when the